Music Genres And Their Design Stereotypes

 This classic by Sandwell District "Feed Forward" is a collection of rare A and B sides.
 The group only released a handful of tracks with most of their work only existing as live performances.
 Their minimal approach to music is clearly reflected in their label artwork.
 A monochrome aesthetic for techno is a must.
 Often sparse industrial scenes are favoured.
 Sandwell District simply use a black and white photo of an individual against a grey ink splash.
 You don’t know who the person is, or what their intentions are.
 In fact the artwork is designed to leave you with more questions than answers.
 In terms of the aesthetic itself, techno definitely shares similarities with metal.
 Its industrial foundations can even be drawn from metal to some degree.
 This Sandwell District cover strongly represents a number of design features closely associated with techno music.

-you can hear the bleak minimal themes which the cover hints at.
+In this track you can hear the bleak minimal themes which the cover hints at.

 STEREOTYPES: Monochrome, Minimal design, Industrial themes